Skip to main content

 Is A2 always worth the extra cost?

-For high-rises and public buildings it is required by code, so the question does not apply.
+On towers and public buildings A2 is the customary specification, so the question rarely comes up there.
 For mid-rise buildings where FR is allowed, A2 provides a stronger safety margin and protects resale value, especially as regulations tighten over time.

 What about panels imported from outside Europe?